Figuu/cemse/tasks/prd.md

 ### 17. Conclusion

-CEMSE represents a comprehensive solution to the challenges faced by students, companies, and educational institutions in the career development ecosystem.
-By providing a centralized platform with advanced features and user-friendly design, CEMSE aims to revolutionize how career development is approached and managed.
+Emplea y Emprende represents a comprehensive solution to the challenges faced by students, companies, and educational institutions in the career development ecosystem.
+By providing a centralized platform with advanced features and user-friendly design, Emplea y Emprende aims to revolutionize how career development is approached and managed.

 The platform's success will be measured not only by its technical performance but by its ability to create meaningful connections, facilitate career growth, and contribute to the overall success of its users in the job market.